yvonnejhao/Travel-Planner/README.md

 ### Route Optimization
 - Automatically generates the most efficient routes between locations, saving time and effort.

-### Focused Features
-- Designed specifically for planning trips in Seattle, with local insights and constraints.

 ### Database Integration
 - Allows users to save and retrieve trips for future reference, a feature not natively available in Google Maps.